 Do you want to write for a living?
 Do you want to own your own business?
 Do you want to make more money, working fewer hours, while never having to go to an office, ever again?
 Well, guess what… not only is it totally doable, it’s never been more doable at any other point in the history of humanity.

 The odds are stacked in your favour.
-Because (1) it’s 2017, (2) you exist, and (3) you clearly have an internet connection.
+Because (1) it’s 2017, (2) you exist, and (3) you clearly have an internet connection and a computer and/or smart phone.
 So you already have everything you could possibly need.

 In line with my recent commitment to write about things that aren’t just sex and relationships focused, I’ve decided to write a comprehensive deep-dive article on exactly how to make a full time income from blogging, or otherwise doing some sort of content marketing/online business in 2017.